At a Glance

 - Address all strands in a way to encourage engagement

-- Continue with implementing your Action PlanAttend the celebration event in June to help share good ideas (compulsory)
+- Attend the celebration event in June to help share good ideas (compulsory)

-- Take part in BBC Gardeners’ world wheelbarrow event (optional)
+- Take part in BBC Gardeners’ World wheelbarrow event (optional)

 - Continue to engage the whole school community in progress and change

-- Continue with implementing your Action Plan
+- Continue implementing the Action Plan

 - Take part in the ‘Cookathon’ (optional)